Dog Food for Pancreatitis: Safe Choices and Foods to Avoid

 You should be cautious when introducing new foods or changing the diet of a dog prone to pancreatitis.

-A dog’s GI tract becomes accustomed to digesting one particular kind of food every day, it can be thrown into chaos if the diet is abruptly changed.
+A dog’s GI tract becomes accustomed to digesting one particular kind of food every day, it can become stressed if the diet is abruptly changed.
 By making a gradual transition to new foods, the digestive tract will have time to adapt.
-Plan to make the transition over a period of 7-14 days, each day adding a bit more of the new food and removing a bit of the old food.
+Plan to make any food transition over a period of 7-14 days, each day adding a bit more of the new food and removing a bit of the old food.

 Watch for poor appetite, diarrhea and vomiting.
 If you notice any of these symptoms, contact your vet for advice on how to proceed.
 You may need to change more gradually, return to the previous food, choose a different food or have more diagnostic testing done.